Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 5-14-2022: The app is currently getting closer to having bare mininum functionality.
 The inital page has been created, which allows users to add categories and also delete/reorder them.
 Each newly added category can send the user to a task list page, where they may add tasks and, just like the inital page, delete/reorder items in the list.

+5-16-2022: There were some core changes made to the app.
+Firstly, I decided to remove the ability of the user to create their own categories.
+This could add to needless confusion, especially when numbered categories start getting shifted around in an unorganized way.
+Instead, there are now ten spoon categories already made, labeled 1-10.
+Secondly, I have began to research into ways to get a to-do list going.
+There is a dictionary in the main view controller now to store the to-do list, and i have created a bar button that will let the user view their to-do list.
+It is currently non-functional as its selector method is empty.
+Lastly, each TaskList will now have its own delegate back to the main view controller.
+This will make it easier to pass data from a TaskList to the main view controller.
+This is mainly needed so that users may add tasks to their to-do list.